matiasilva/cugas-web/content/reviews/agora/index.md

 Before starting the review in earnest, we wanted to express our disappointment with our visit from the outset.
 While we try to give all restaurants a fair judgment, especially during our post-meal discussions at a café or pub, we found the price-to-quality ratio quite lacking at Agora.
 Even with its charming interior decoration, a fusion of the classic handmade copper crockery of Turkey with the English tudor-style architecture, Agora failed to impress us and very evidently lives up to its “tourist trap” allure.

-Agora is a restaurant opening exclusively for dinner housed in The Copper Kettle, a venue dating back to 1929 on King’s Parade.
+Agora is a restaurant opened exclusively for dinner housed in The Copper Kettle, a venue dating back to 1929 on King’s Parade.
 From our observations, the ownership of the day-time restaurant is the same but more tourist-appealing dishes such as continental brunch are swapped out to fully take advantage of the venue’s prime location.
-In the summer, tables and chairs are put out so customers can enjoy coffee and a meal while basking in the rare rays of British sun and the intricate facade of King’s College.
+In the summer, tables and chairs are put out so customers can enjoy coffee and a meal while basking in the rare rays of British sun and the impressive facade of King’s College.

 * Hot & cold mezze